texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Most search systems allow users to combine multiple search criteria, providing increased specificity in the results.

 Note: Records provided on the Texas Appellate Management E-file System (TAMES) are not updated in real-time.
-Some records may take longer than 24hours before they’re added to the system.
+Some records may take longer than 24 hours before they’re added to the system.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may also be accessible from some third-party websites.
+Operating independently without ties to any state government body, such platforms websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile